-After elaborating the design principles of inertial HSMs and researching potential attack vectors we have validated these theoretical studies by implementing a prototype rotary HSM.
+To validate our theoretical design, we implemented a prototype rotary HSM.
 The main engineering challenges we solved in our prototype are:

-- 1) Fundamental mechanical design suitable for rapid prototyping that can withstand a rotation of 500 rpm. - 2) Automatic generation of security mesh PCB layouts for quick adaption to new form factors. - 3) Non-contact power transmission from stator to rotor. - Non-contact bidirectional data communication between stator and rotor.
+- 1) Fundamental mechanical design suitable for rapid prototyping that can withstand a rotation of 500 rpm. - 2) Automatic generation of security mesh PCB layouts for quick adaption to new form factors. - 3) Non-contact power transmission to rotor. - 4) Non-contact bidirectional data communication between stator and rotor.